top of page

 "Career Fair: Working in the Music Industry"

-Presenters: Katherine Carleton (Orchestras Canada), Chelsey Hiebert (Sistema Canada) Adam Stokholm (Long & McQuade)
+Presenters: Katherine Carleton (Orchestras Canada), Ken Hall (Prince George Symphony Orchestra), Chelsey Hiebert (Sistema Canada), Adam Stokholm (Long & McQuade)

 14:15